black caucus timeline

 April 5 – The Douglass Association, along with a racially mixed group of students, forcefully lowers the United

 States and Pennsylvania flags in front of Old Main building to honor Dr. Martin Luther King, Jr. King had been assassinated the previous day.
 The students used a crowbar to break the lock mechanism.
-As the flags were being lowered, an argument and skirmish developed between the students,
+As the flags were being lowered, an argument and skirmish developed between the students, bystanders and campus police, until the administration announced that President Johnson proclaimed that all flags should be flown at half-mast that day.

 May 13 - (about 5 weeks after Martin Luther King, Jr. was assassinated), 100 members of the Douglass Association, led by newly elected President Wilbert Manley and Vice-President Vincent Benson, confronted the University Vice President for Student Affairs, Charles L. Lewis, at his Old Main office with a list of 12 demands for changes in the University’s policies regarding Black students.
 The meeting lasted almost 3 hours, and it was reported that Lewis was “visibly shaken” when he left.